 Your bedroom should be more than just the place you head to at the end of the day to (hopefully) get some sleep – it should be the tranquil space that welcomes you to unwind.
 Unfortunately, when our busy lives get in the way, comfort isn’t exactly a priority.
 But with tips from some local home and design experts, you’re closer than you think to transforming your bedroom into the relaxing retreat that you deserve.
 Whether you want to focus on just a few upgrades, or you’re ready to do a total overhaul, read on for advice and inspiration.

 Has your carpet or hardwood floor seen better days?
 Whether you want to switch things up or just go for a fresher version of what you already have, it’s not a part of your upgrade that should be ignored.
+There’s no denying that hardwood floors need maintenance, and now might be the time to start.
+Before getting your timber floors done, make sure you choose the right floor sanding company to do it.
+Unless you are confident in sanding them yourself, you should definitely look to a professional.
 These days, experts are leaning towards hard flooring for bedrooms.

 “A rug gives you the opportunity to change your looks up,” adds Tom, suggesting that you view your rugs as an accessory that you can switch out when the mood strikes you.